-- a financial safeguard package for all futures and options contracts other than cleared credit default swap and interest rate swap contracts (base package), - · a financial safeguard package for cleared interest rate swap contracts, and - a financial safeguard package for cleared credit default swap contracts.
+- a financial safeguard package for all futures and options contracts other than cleared credit default swap and interest rate swap contracts (base package), - a financial safeguard package for cleared interest rate swap contracts, and - a financial safeguard package for cleared credit default swap contracts.

 In the unlikely event of a payment default by a clearing firm, we would first apply assets of the defaulting clearing firm to satisfy its payment obligation.
 These assets include the defaulting firm's guaranty fund contributions, performance bonds and any other available assets, such as assets required for membership and any associated trading rights.
 In addition, we would make a demand for payment pursuant to any applicable guarantee provided to us by the parent company of the clearing firm.
 Thereafter, if the payment default remains unsatisfied, we would use our corporate contributions designated for the respective financial safeguard package.
-We would then use guaranty fund contributions of other clearing firms within the respective financial safeguard package and funds collected through an assessment against solvent clearing firms within the respective financial safeguard package to satisfy the deficit.
+We would then use guaranty fund contributions of other clearing firms within the respective financial safeguard package to satisfy the deficit.